On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Related Work

-Xie et al. \cite{Xie2011_LookAheadDispatchERCOT} propose a LAD formulation for the ERCOT nodal market.
-Building on this work, Hui et al. \cite{Hui2013_ERCOT_LAD} conduct a study on the ERCOT system wherein a LAD with a 55-minute look-ahead horizon is considered.
+A LAD formulation for the ERCOT nodal market was been proposed in \citep{Xie2011_LookAheadDispatchERCOT}.
+Building on this work, a study on the ERCOT system was conducted wherein a LAD with a one-hour look-ahead horizon is considered \citep{Hui2013_ERCOT_LAD}.
 The paper raises the question of ``\emph{how far should LAD look ahead?}", and highlights that forecast errors and unforeseen events can create misleading price signals, thereby resulting in sub-optimal decisions.
-The observation that LAD is sensitive to forecast errors is echoed in \cite{Choi2017_DataPerturbationLAD}, which evaluates the sensitivity of LAD to changes in its input data.
+The observation that LAD is sensitive to forecast errors is echoed in \citep{Choi2017_DataPerturbationLAD}, which evaluates the sensitivity of LAD to changes in its input data.
 In particular, the authors report that LAD may exhibit worse performance than a single-period SCED when errors in the input data are too large.
-More recently, Varawala et al. \cite{VARAWALA2023} propose a reduced formulation for a LAD model that considers the N-k contingency criterion, and report results on systems with up to 1354 buses.
+More recently, a reduced formulation for a LAD model that considers the N-k contingency criterion has been proposed, with results reported on systems with up to 1354 buses \citep{VARAWALA2023}.
 However, the reported computing times exceed 10 minutes for the larger case, which is too high for real-time market clearing (which occurs every 5 minutes).

-In the US, both CAISO and NYISO use a LAD formulation in their real-time markets \cite{CAISO_BPM,NYISO_BPM}.
+In the US, both CAISO and NYISO use a LAD formulation in their real-time markets \citep{CAISO_BPM,NYISO_BPM}.
 Namely, CAISO considers a one-hour look-ahead window with 5-minute time intervals, and NYISO considers a one-hour look-ahead window with a mixed 5-minute and 15-minute time intervals.
 Dispatch decisions in the first interval of LAD are binding, and dispatch decisions from subsequent intervals are advisory.